Skip to content

 Copy Dataset Progress

-Once the copying process completes, the frames and the annotations have been copied.
+Once the copying process completes, the frames and the annotations would have been copied.

 Original Dataset Copied Dataset